shuvro-baset/react-firebase-authentication/README.md

 # ---------- Hooks --------------
     - In the above system is not good practice.
 Sometimes we don't use sign-in sing-up functionality just for the single page.
 Sometimes It needs in the different pages.
+    - So I made a new folder in the 'src' directory called 'hooks' then make a file called (useFirebase.js).
+I will put all the functionality in this file and use it in the page where I need.